 RQ2: What metrics are used to measure the visual comprehension of eye-tracking business process models?

-RQ3: Which business process model notations are evaluated in the studies?
+RQ3: Which business process model’s notations are evaluated in the studies?

 RQ4: What contributions have been reported about the application of the eye-tracker device to evaluate the understanding of the process models?